 But my appreciation of things that taste good and are probably quite bad for me is balanced with a healthy lifestyle and plenty of physical activity.
 The way it works for me is that I put energy into fueling and exercising my body in a healthy way during the week and allow myself a bit of freedom at weekends.
 I don’t restrict myself if I’m eating out, on holiday or meeting up with other people.
 It’s roughly that 80%/20% rule.
 But different things work for different people and it’s important you find the way that works for you and only when the time is right and you’ve learnt to live your life confidently and happily sober.

-If you want some support to help you live life happily sober, sign up for free bedtime reading at the bottom of this page.
-You'll receive motivating emails that link you to useful blogs and vlogs that help keep you on track.
+If you want some support to help you live life happily sober, join our amazing Facebook Group for the kind of motivation and inspiration that will keep you strong.